richardkhillah/algorithms/README.md

 Once you start the game, the game will continue until either you have sunk all the ships or you type command `C-x' to exit.

-Key:
+##Key:
-`~' : open water. use the x-y-axies in making your choice `.' : miss. upon entering a coordinate, you miss if there is no ship at the entered
+'~' : open water. use the x-y-axies in making your choice '.' : miss. upon entering a coordinate, you miss if there is no ship at the entered
       location.
-`X' : hit.
+'X' : hit.
 If there is a ship at the x, y point you chose, then you have hit the ship.

 There are 4 ships:
 ship1 : length 2